ameyawcm/SQL-Case/README.md

 # SQL-Case
-In this project I used SQL to answer some questions from a retail store database
+In this project I used SQL to answer some questions from a retail store database.